-In any case, by 1911, Ben was a married man, living in Hethersett with a young family, and had become Ben Saunders.
+In any case, by 1911, Ben was a married man, a horseman living at Plainwood Farm, Hethersett (it’s now derelict and known as Planet Farm) with a young family, and had become Ben Saunders.
 My mum speaks fondly of Ben and Nellie.
-As straight as a die, he was a bit of a poacher, but worked the land in the villages around Wymondham.
+As straight as a die, he was a bit of a poacher, but worked his horses on the land in the villages around Wymondham.
 Apparently he was a lovely old boy.

 As with the Burlingham family line, Saunders too are closely spaced.
 Hethersett, Wymondham, Downham (Wymondham Common), Wicklewood, Crownthorpe, Kimberley and Carleton Forehoe all contain parish registers bearing the Saunders name.
 Horsemen, labourers, teamsters.
 All farm boys and their women grafting an honest living from the Norfolk soil.